 2001: Virgin Islands National Park

 Wolf Trap explored the beautiful and historically rich Virgin Islands National Park/Coral Reef National Monument.
 The world premiere of an original dance piece by renowned choreographer Donald Byrd was filmed on location amidst the captivating scenery and historic ruins of St. John and was projected in high definition on large screens at the Filene Center.
 The dancers also appeared live on stage at Wolf Trap, interacting with their on-screen images.
 An original musical composition by celebrated jazz composer Steve Turre featured the mystical sounds of the West Indies played on conch shells by Turre and his group Sanctified Shells, and master storyteller Alice McGill built a performance that celebrated the history and heritage of the people of St. John and brought to life the rich stories and legends of the region.
-The Face of America 2001 performance premiered live at Wolf Trap on September 8, 2001.

 2000: Yosemite National Park

 Wolf Trap's partner for the series' inaugural year was Yosemite National Park.
 An original work, Luminescent Flights, by aerial dance company Project Bandaloop and Native American flutist Robert Mirabal illuminated the beauty and power of Yosemite's towering rock faces in this breathtaking natural environment.
 The program at Wolf Trap featured segments filmed on location and projected in high-definition television on giant screens and accompanied by a live performance by the artists themselves.
-This inaugural presentation of Face of America premiered live at Wolf Trap on September 8, 2000.